-- A. Procedures Established for Notices.
-All (a) notices, motions, applications, and other requests for relief, (b) brief, memoranda, affidavits, declarations, replies, and other documents filed in support of such papers seeking relief (collectively, "Requests for Relief"), and (c) all objections and responses to such Requests for Relief (collectively, the "Objections," and, together with the Requests for Relief and all other filed documents, the "Rule 2002 Court Filings") shall be filed and served in accordance with the notice procedures set forth herein (the "Notice Procedures"). - B. Definitions of Entities Entitled to Service.
+- B. Definitions of Entities Entitled to Service.
 All Rule 2002 Court Filings shall be served on the Core Group, the 2002 List, and Affected Entities (each as defined herein and collectively, the "Service List") according to the Notice Procedures.
 A Rule 2002 Court Filing is deemed not to have been properly served until served, at a minimum, on all of the parties in the Core Group. - 1.
 Core Group.
-The following entities shall comprise the core group of entities in a Chapter 11 Case (collectively, the "Core Group"): (a) the Assistant U.S. Trustee for the Eastern District of Virginia ("U.S. Trustee") for the division in which the Chapter 11 Case is filed pending; (b) the debtors; (c) counsel for the debtors; (d) counsel for any committee appointed pursuant to section 11022 1102 of the Bankruptcy Code; (e) counsel to the debtors' prepetition lenders; (f) counsel to the debtor's postpetition lenders, if any; (g) all applicable government agencies to the extent required by the Bankruptcy Rules and the Local Bankruptcy Rules; (h) any party that has requested notice pursuant to Bankruptcy Rule 2002; and (i) any other party and/or counsel designated by the debtors.
+The following entities shall comprise the core group of entities in a Chapter 11 Case (collectively, the "Core Group"): (a) the Assistant United States Trustee for the Eastern District of Virginia (the "U.S. Trustee")- for the division in which the Chapter 11 Case is filed; (b) the debtors; (c) counsel for the debtors; (d) counsel for any committee appointed pursuant to section 110221102 of the Bankruptcy Code3; (e) counsel to the debtors' prepetition lenders; (f) counsel to the debtor's postpetition lenders, if any; (g) all applicable government agencies to the extent required by the Bankruptcy Rules and the Local Bankruptcy Rules; (h) any party that has requested notice pursuant to Bankruptcy Rule 2002; and (i) any other party and/or counsel designated by the debtors.
 Updated Core Group lists shall be provided on the Case Website (as defined herein) from time to time. - 2.
 2002 List.
 This group shall be comprised of all entities that have filed a request for service of filings pursuant to Bankruptcy Rule 2002.
 The debtors or the claims or noticing agent (the "Claims Agent") shall be responsible for maintaining an updated list of those that have submitted a proper 2002 Notice Request (the "2002 List").
-It is the responsibility of each entity submitting a 2002 Notice Request to file with the Court an updated 2002 Notice Request as necessary to reflect changes to any information, including email address and contact person, and serve a copy of such request upon the debtors.
+It is the responsibility of each entity submitting a 2002 Notice Request to file with the Court an updated 2002 Notice Request as necessary to reflect changes to any information, including email address and contact person, and serve a copy of such request upon the debtors. - a.
+Filing Requests for Documents Requires Email Address.
+A request for service of papers pursuant to Bankruptcy Rules 2002 (each, a "2002 Notice Request") filed with the Court shall be deemed proper if and only if it includes the following information with respect to the party filing such request: (A) name; (B) street address; (C) name of client(s), if applicable; (D) telephone number; (E) facsimile number, if applicable; and (F) either (i) electronic mail (or email) address or (ii) a certification in compliance with Part II.B.2.b infra. - b.
+Certification Opting Out of Email Service.
+Any individual or entity filing a 2002 Notice Request who does not maintain (and cannot practicably obtain) an email address and thereafter cannot receive service by email must include in the 2002 Notice Request a certification to that effect (the "Certification").
+The Certification shall include a statement certifying that the individual or entity does not maintain an email address and (B) cannot practicably obtain an email address at which the individual or entity could receive service by email.